Forehm/Givener-encrypter/README.md

 3) set an encryption key, it is a global variable.
 4) invoke a function Encrypt(). first parameter is a message, the second one is a key. the function returns std::string (encrypted message)
 5) invoke a function Decrypt(). first parameter is a message, the second one is a key. the function returns std::string (decrypted message)

+I decided to add some interface to the program in order to use it via Thermux